Cincinnati Business Achievement Awards

-The 2023 Cincinnati Business Achievement Awards will be held Wednesday, March 8, 2023, at the Cincinnati Museum Center in Union Terminal.
+The 2023 Cincinnati Business Achievement Awards were held March 8, 2023, at the Cincinnati Museum Center at Union Terminal.

-This year's event coincides with the 25th anniversary of UC's Center for Entrepreneurship.
-To celebrate this special milestone, attendees will experience a brand-new event format at the iconic Cincinnati Museum Center.
+The event coincided with the 25th anniversary of UC's Center for Entrepreneurship.
+To celebrate this special milestone, attendees experienced a brand-new event format at the iconic Cincinnati Museum Center.

 Carl H. Lindner Award for Outstanding Business Achievement